New students must submit proof of COVID-19 vaccination in order to register for classes.

 Ph.D.
 University of Southern California

-Wendy Furman Adams has been teaching at Whittier College since 1981.
+Wendy Furman-Adams started teaching at Whittier College in 1981.
 She received her Ph.D. at the University of Southern California with a specialty in non-dramatic Renaissance literature, and with secondary areas in Medieval literature, literature of the long eighteenth century, and Italian Renaissance art.

 Professor Furman-Adams' scholarship lies at the borders of literature and the visual arts--dealing mainly with the more than 150 artists who have illustrated Milton's works over the past 350 years.
 Dealing with artists whose work Milton himself might have known, as well as with illustrators working between 1688 and 1992, this work requires a wide variety of methodologies, ranging from new historicism to theologically informed eco-feminism, and has been published in such venues as Milton Studies and The Milton Quarterly, as well as in a number of collections and reference works.
 Much of this work is part of a longer, ongoing book project called Visualizing Paradise Lost: Artists as Interpreters.